 Well-maintained pathways and trails divide the city from the water, providing endless opportunities for exploration and exercise.

-Sunsets along the Pacific coast are astonishing and a site to remember for decades to come.
+Sunsets along the Pacific coast are astonishing and a site to remember for decades.

 It is possible to hike the entire coastline in a very long day trek, but we suggest taking it piecemeal.